 - Fatigue and weakness (from too few red blood cells)

 Most side effects disappear once treatment is stopped.
 Hair will grow back after treatment ends, but it might look different.
 There are remedies for many of the temporary side effects of chemotherapy.
-For example, anti-emetic drugs can be given to prevent or reduce nausea and vomiting.
+For example, drugs can be given that prevent or reduce nausea and vomiting.

 Some chemo side effects can last a long time or even be permanent.
 For example, doxorubicin can weaken the heart if too much is given.
 If you are to be treated with this drug, your doctor might check your heart function with special studies before starting this drug.
 The doctor will also watch the dose of doxorubicin closely during therapy.

 This procedure is a different way to give chemo.
 The circulation of the limb (arm or leg) with the tumor in it is separated from that of the rest of the body.
-Chemo is given just to that limb and the blood is warmed up a bit to help the chemo work better.
-This has been studied for many years, but it is still not a standard part of the treatment for soft tissue sarcoma.
-Still, it may be able to help people live longer than standard chemo.
+Chemo is given just to that limb.
+Sometimes the blood is warmed up a bit to help the chemo work better (this is called hyperthermia).
+This can help shrink tumors, but it isn’t clear that it helps patients live longer than standard chemo.
 It should only be done at centers with a lot of experience in giving chemo this way.